JesseNaser/DuoBreak/readme.md

     pip install -r requirements.txt
     ```

-2. Run the `duo_authenticator.py` script:
+2. Run the `duobreak.py` script:

     ```
     python duobreak.py
     ```

 3. Follow the on-screen instructions to create a new password-protected vault for storing your authentication keys.
-(Notice your password is hidden from being displayed in the console).
+(Notice your password is hidden from being displayed in the console while typing).

 4. On your computer, go to the Duo webpage and add a new device.
 Choose "Tablet" and then "Android" as your device type, and click "I have Duo Mobile installed".